The Secret Garden (musical): Act I

-Mary Lennox, a sickly 10-year-old English girl who has lived mostly in isolation in India since birth, dreams of English nursery rhymes and Hindi chants ("Opening").
-Survivors of a cholera outbreak discover Mary and inform her that her parents and nearly everyone she knew, including her Ayah, have died during the epidemic ("There's a Girl").
+Mary Lennox, a sickly 10-year-old English girl has mostly lived in isolation in India ("Opening").
+Survivors of a cholera outbreak discover Mary alone, informing her that her parents and nearly everyone she knew have died ("There's a Girl").

-Mary is sent to live in England with her mysterious uncle Archibald Craven, a reclusive hunchback who has spent years grieving the death of his wife, Lily.
-Due to Archibald's introversion, the management of his manor house, Misselthwaite, is largely left to his manipulative brother, Dr. Neville Craven.
+Mary is sent to live in Yorkshire, England with her uncle Archibald Craven, a reclusive hunchback who has spent years grieving the death of his wife, Lily.
+The management of his manor house, Misselthwaite, is largely left to his manipulative brother, Dr. Neville Craven.
 The housekeeper, Mrs. Medlock, coldly welcomes Mary to Yorkshire ("The House Upon the Hill").
-Due to Archibald and Mary's lingering grief, the house is haunted by ghosts from their pasts (identified in the libretto as "dreamers" who sometimes act as a Greek chorus of narrators, including the ghosts of Mary's parents, Rose and Albert).
-Lonely and misbehaving, Mary despises her new surroundings and her first night there hears echoes of crying voices ("I Heard Someone Crying").
-The next morning, Mary meets Martha, a young chambermaid who encourages Mary to go play outside by telling her about the surrounding moorland and, in particular, a hidden garden ("If I Had a Fine White Horse").
-Archibald remains submerged in his ghostly memories of Lily ("A Girl In the Valley").
+Due to Archibald and Mary's lingering grief, the house is haunted by ghosts from their pasts.
+Lonely and misbehaving, Mary hears echoes of crying voices during her first night at Misselthwaite ("I Heard Someone Crying").
+The next morning, Martha, an inspiring young chambermaid, encourages Mary to go play outside by telling her about a hidden garden nearby ("If I Had a Fine White Horse").
+Archibald remains submerged in his deathly memories of Lily ("A Girl In the Valley").

-Mary explores the grounds' Victorian-style topiary maze, discovering the walled garden overgrown with ivy.
-She encounters the old gardener Ben Weatherstaff ("It's a Maze"), who says the garden has been locked since Lily's death, as it reminds Archibald of her, and its door has been lost somewhere behind the weeds.
-Martha's mystical brother, Dickon, invokes the spring ("Winter's On the Wing") in a rustic druid-like fashion.
-When he comes upon Mary, he gives her some seeds, claims that he can converse with animals, and teaches her to speak the Yorkshire dialect to a robin, which guides Mary to the garden's secret key ("Show Me the Key").
+Mary explores the grounds' Victorian-style topiary maze, discovering the walled garden completely overgrown with ivy.
+She encounters an elderly gardener ("It's a Maze"), who says the garden has been locked since Lily's death, as it reminds Archibald too much of her.
+Martha's mystical brother Dickon invokes the spring ("Winter's On the Wing"), and he gives Mary some seeds, claiming that he can converse with animals, who guide Mary to the garden's long-lost key ("Show Me the Key").